 Your Next Step

-If you suspect you have PAD, these tips are a solid start, but the only true long-term solution is seeking treatment with an expert.
+If you suspect you have PAD, these tips are a solid start, but we always suggest seeking treatment with an expert.
 Dr. Lam is highly praised within the medical community because of his ability to find solutions that work with the lifestyle of his patients.

 Schedule an initial appointment today if you need help better managing your PAD (or are experiencing any symptoms of PAD).
 Lam Vascular & Associates has convenient locations in Dallas and Rockwall, Texas.

 The information contained in this article is not intended to be used as a substitute for medical advice.
 Patient results will vary based on risk factors, age, disease and medical history and are not guaranteed in any way.